beingtony/College-stationary-managment-system/README.md

 ### 6. **Update User Details**:
 Customers can update their profile details, such as email, phone number, and address.

-### 7. **Add Products to Cart**:
-Customers can add products to their shopping cart, specifying the quantity.

-### 8. **Checkout**:
-After adding products to the cart, customers can proceed to checkout, where they review their cart, select a payment method, and complete the purchase.

-### 9. **Order Tracking**:
-Customers can view the status of their orders, including shipping and delivery status.

 ## How to Use